liltimtim/raywenderlich_android/Networking.md

 Essentially this is saying, instantiate this class using a `lazy` method.
 This is very simular to Swift's lazy var property where the value can be computed upon accessing it.

 ## Abstracting into a repository layer

+Create a repository package within the project.

+This will further abstract out the interface.